 The game model is also the same game system for all age groups (the only difference being the format of games depending on age (more on this in Chapter 3: Coaches).
 Adult football involves various systems, settings and playing styles.
-So what is the reason for everyone playing just one way in the academy of a professional club?
+So, what is the reason for everyone playing just one way in the academy of a professional club?

 We usually hear the answer: because that's how the first team plays.
 Okay, but what happens when there’s a change of the first team’s coach and the new one usually has his own philosophy regarding the game?

 The same system of playing for everyone means we treat youngsters as mini adults and again, the ambition of adults is more important than developing the potential of talented young players.
 I think it's clear that if everyone plays the same way, not every young player will realize his potential to become a professional footballer in the future.
-Here again I will refer and return to the profiling and recruiting of children and teenagers.
-Really, how can you judge that this or that 10-year-old fits a particular game and training model?
-He's only 10 years old.
+Here, again, I will refer and return to the profiling and recruiting of children and teenagers.
+Really, how can you judge that this or that ten-year-old fits a particular game and training model?
+He's only ten years old.

 The academy’s program, the game model and finally the coaches lump young trainees together and directly force them to play only one way, the one that’s applied at a given academy.
 Nobody can tell me that the potential of these youngsters to learn and play football will develop to the maximum.
 The very structure and clearly defined framework of a predetermined game model preclude comprehensive development of young players and inhibit their creativity, curiosity, natural adaptability and unpredictability, which is so useful and necessary in today's football.

 As Michel Bruyninckx says in an interview with Footblogball: "There is no uniform learning model or perfect technique to teach a player how he or she has to do it.
 He or she has to learn to explore their own potential by his or her unique body and brain organization".

-The game model therefore doesn’t take into account their learning potential in terms of ability, performance and the individual needs of each player.
+The game model, therefore, doesn’t take into account their learning potential in terms of ability, performance and the individual needs of each player.
 Nor does it necessarily understand the learning process and its impact on a player's potential, since all players are forced to do the same.
 Everyone learns in a different way.
 The learning process is highly individualized to the needs of each individual.
 The very fact that academy programs impose in advance a specific game model suggests that they don’t necessarily know or understand how adolescents (children and teenagers) learn and how this affects development of their great potential to play sports at a high, master level, which you will read about in the next subsection.

 2.2.
 The negative effects of a uniform game model on the learning process and developing the potential of young players!